shaochun/bible/README.md

-# bible
+# POJ Bible

-POJ version of Bible, two penmanships side by side.
+The POJ version of Bible, two penmanships side by side.